CloudLabsAI-Azure/Azure-VMware-Solution/Module-1-AVS-Connectivity.md

    ![review and create](Images/avs-review-and-create.jpg)

-8. Validate all the values which you have provided in previous step and click on **Create** to start the Azure Vmware Solution deployment.
+8. Validate all the values which you have provided in previous step and click on **Create** to start the Azure VMware Solution deployment.
 Please note it will take upto 4-5 hours to get the deployment succeed.

    ![create](Images/avs-create.jpg)

-9. Once the deployment is succeed you can varify it from the notification icon of Azure portal from the top right corner near settings gear icon.
+9. Once the deployment is succeeded you can verify it from the notification icon of Azure portal from the top right corner near settings gear icon.

 ## Task 2: AVS Connectivity Options